jonc/osboids/README.md

 Tests show that <= 500 single prims can be flocked effectively - depending on system and network However maybe <= 300 simple linksets can perform as well.

-I intend to allow inventory items and UUIDs to represent the birds - this is not written yet however.

 Please Note

 This module is currently only tested against opensim master.
-If it is found to work against a stable release, then that behaviour ought to be considered as a bug - which I will attempt to fix in the next git push.

-Next Steps

-I want to improve the ability of the birds to avoid obstacles within the scene.
-Current avoidance is pretty basic, and only functions correctly about fifty percent of the time.
-Need to improve this without increasing computational cost.

 Licence: all files released under a BSD licence
 If you have any question please contact Jak Daniels, jak@ateb.co.uk